The items listed below are all of those matching the criteria you have selected:

 The 7 Habits of Highly Effective People® for Managers

-Cultivate effectiveness, lead with excellence and transform your team for breakthrough results.
+Join the millions, and allow FranklinCovey’s training to transform you.
+Learn to cultivate effectiveness, lead with excellence, and transform your team for breakthrough results.

 AMA Business Boot Camp: Management and Leadership Essentials

 Get a quick, intensive drill in the skills every manager needs.

 Career Planning: Aligning Your Development to Your Organization’s Needs

 Find your best path to individual and organizational success

 Can you conduct difficult meetings effectively?
 Individualize your management style?
 Balance listening and openness with determination to move forward?

 Motivate others in the face of uncertainty and communicate in a manner that inspires optimal productivity.